Skill builder simple molds for plaster and concrete

 -Build your molds with disassembly in mind.

--Try to avoid long and narrow sections as much as possible
+-Try to avoid lengthy and narrow sections as much as possible

 -Use material combinations that make sense.
 Cardboard and concrete are difficult to combine

--Build your mold strong enough and make sure that it does not leak.
+-Build your mold strong enough and ensure it does not leak.
 Fill your mold with water before casting to identify possible weak spots.

--Separating agents can lead to cleaner castings with less surface defects if applied correctly
+-Separating agents can lead to cleaner castings with fewer surface defects if applied correctly

 Good mold-making materials are easy to assemble, are non-porous, and provide the necessary flexibility to make changes on the go.
 Selecting a suitable mold-making material depends highly on the material that you want to cast and the result that you want to achieve.